 Choosing the right 1031 exchange company is crucial for real estate investors looking to defer capital gains taxes.
-After facilitating over 1,000 exchanges and working with investors from beginners to sophisticated family offices, I've identified the top qualified intermediaries that deliver exceptional results.
+After facilitating over 30,000 exchanges and working with investors from beginners to sophisticated family offices, we've identified the top traits that deliver exceptional results.

 A single mistake in your 1031 exchange can cost hundreds of thousands—even millions—of dollars in deferred taxes.
 This comprehensive guide reveals the best 1031 exchange companies and what separates great qualified intermediaries from mediocre ones.